sonic-net/sonic-mgmt/docs/testplan/performance-measure-test-plan.md

 ### User defined performance meter

 User defined performance meter should be provided in the inventory file under each hwsku or dut.
-It is is not provided, test will run and collect various results and automatically pass.
+If it is not provided, test will run and collect various results and automatically pass.

 format: